ZobairQ/php-cloud-dev-environment/README.md

 The easiest way to get started is to create a docker-compose.yaml You will need to the following in your compose file.

-- The image to starte the container.
+- The image to start the container.
 - The ports that needs to be exposed to your host machine.
 - Environment variables.
   - Password for authencitation.